The future of work with Slack

 All-in-all, this is potentially one of the biggest moves in the way we do practical work within the Salesforce ecosystem, as it seems to aim to make Slack the primary user interface for all your Salesforce users in the long run.

-Currently, there are already apps available connecting Salesforce and Slack, enabling your organization to share Salesforce records and alerts to Slack, and sending Slack messages to Salesforce.
+Currently, there are already apps available connecting Salesforce and Slack, enabling your organisation to share Salesforce records and alerts to Slack and send Slack messages to Salesforce.

 Tune into Dreamforce to find out more